Great Tips to Lose Weight by Walking

 - Make sure your feet are hitting the ground in the right way.
 The toe should touch the ground first.

 - Keep your head in a normal position; not elevated, or lowered.
 Don’t stay looking at your feet the whole time, or you could get a crick in your neck, or some other bothersome pain.

 - Your shoulders should be kept loose and relaxed the whole time.

 - Keep your torso tight, and posture erect.
 Your back should move easily with your hips.

 - Keep your arms at a 90 degree angle.
-This helps you maintain a steady pace while walking, and aid in balance.
+This helps you maintain a steady pace while walking and aids in balance.
 Don’t close your fists, either; keep your palms relaxed.